-It’s 2019.
-You’ve been told to drive more traffic to your website to increase the number of inbound leads.
-What do you do?
+It’s 2022.
+You’ve been told to drive more traffic to your website to increase the number of inbound leads, and you've purchased HubSpot software to help.

-Most brand-side marketers (i.e. not in an agency) have a small team to support a growing list of marketing duties, from strategy to content creation to implementing marketing automation and aligning with sales.
+Most client-side B2B marketers have a small team to support a growing list of marketing duties, from strategy to content creation to implementing marketing automation and aligning with sales.
 It’s a lot to handle, and some of these efforts actually require specialized skill sets, like graphic design, coding, video production, etc.

-It’s virtually impossible for a handful of people on your internal marketing team to possess so many specialized skill sets or even to possess the time to manage all the many loose ends that make up a robust marketing campaign in 2019.
+It’s virtually impossible for a handful of people on your internal marketing team to possess so many specialized skill sets or even to possess the time to manage all the many loose ends that make up a well-rounded marketing campaign in 2022.

 Think of it, you’ve got a website to manage, social media to post, audiences to develop, content to publish, reviews to aggregate, testimonials to capture, conversion rates to optimize, search terms to rank for, and so much more.

-Face it.
-A partner could help you manage your time more efficiently, putting your brain and your institutional knowledge to work orchestrating marketing strategy at a high level.
-You need a partner that understands the ins and outs of inbound marketing, has ample resources to tackle problems, and has the specialists who can efficiently produce compelling content at scale.
+An agency partner can help you manage your time more efficiently, putting your brain and your institutional knowledge to work orchestrating marketing strategy at a high level.
+Ideally, you will find an agency that understands the ins and outs of inbound marketing, has ample resources to tackle problems, and has the specialists who can efficiently produce compelling content at scale.

 Every agency has creative resources, produces content, manages social media, etc. Why do you specifically need to work with a HubSpot partner agency, if the traffic is all coming from outside your website anyway?